 Tips & Reminders

-Once you arrive Sinsuat, a lot of tricycle drivers will offer you to take you to the Pink Mosque.
+- Once you arrive in Sinsuat, a lot of tricycle drivers will offer to take you to the Pink Mosque.
 (Makukulit sila, actually.)
 But you do not really need to ride a tricycle since it is just a walking distance.

-Make sure to wear decent clothes when visiting mosques.
-Learn to respect others’ culture.
+- Make sure to wear decent clothes when visiting mosques.
+Learn to respect others’ cultures.

-Wear comfortable clothes when heading to Asik-asik Falls.
+- Wear comfortable clothes when heading to Asik-Asik Falls.
 You are going to climb up and down the 376-stone steps to the falls.
-Put sunscreen to protect skin.
+Put sunscreen to protect the skin.

-You can bring food with you to Asik-asik Falls.
+- You can bring food with you to Asik-Asik Falls.
 But please leave no trash.
-Protect the nature.
+Protect nature.

-In order to experience more the place’s culture and tradition, one of the best things to do is try to its traditional costumes.
+- In order to experience more the place’s culture and tradition, one of the best things to do is trying its traditional costumes.

-The best time to visit and see the lotus flowers is as early as at 5 AM.
+- The best time to visit and see the lotus flowers is as early as 5 AM.

 Recommended Tour Guides